biocpp/biocpp-core/doc/biocpp/customisation.md

   1. Provide functionality as members.
   2. Provide friends or free functions inside the namespace of your type (will be picked up via [argument dependent lookup](https://en.cppreference.com/w/cpp/language/adl)).
-  3. Specialise the respective template in `bio::custom::` for that type and provide the needed functionality as static members of that specialisation (this is an "upload space" for specialisations).
+  3. Specialise the respective template in `bio::alphabet::custom::` for that type and provide the needed functionality as static members of that specialisation (this is an "upload space" for specialisations).

 The priority is bottom to top (i.e. solutions to 3. will be preferred over 1. and 2.), but we strongly recommend to